Larry Kramer, trailblazing AIDS activist, dies at 84 - Local News 8

 “If this article doesn’t rouse you to anger, fury, rage and action, gay men have no future on this earth,” Kramer wrote.
 “Unless we fight for our lives we shall die.”

-That game changer, who many credit as saving thousands of lives affected by HIV and AIDS, died Wednesday in New York.
+That game changer, who many credit as saving thousands of lives affected by the disease, died Wednesday in New York.

 He was 84.